 I relapsed a handful of times before finally getting clean.
 I had doped myself to cope for over a decade, so it took me months to become reacquainted with my own body.
 I pressed on and learned.
 I found healthy ways to participate with the gay community.
 I pursued my career, reignited pastime I’d abandoned long ago, played sports, and learned to meditate.
 I now loved alone time and learned not to feel alone.

-I Cherish Every Day
+I Cherish Every Day in LGBTQ Recovery

 I still have memory lapses of those nights that I drank until I passed out.
 That’s time I will never get back.
 However, I now have a profound desire to remember.
 Every night I close my eyes unafraid to wake back up.
 I cherish every day.